ShivaanjayNarula/ShivaanjayNarula/README.md

 </p>

 <p>
-I am also working in the development of AI
+I am also working in the field of AI
 </p>

 <br>